top of page

 During my South by Southwest coverage, I was able to attend the world premiere of Forbidden Fruits, a film from MXN Entertainment, Madhouse Films and distributed by Shudder and IFC.
 Does this one deliver something magical or is the fruit rotten to the core?
 Read on to find out.

 Overall, Forbidden Fruits is an eclectic cocktail of Mean Girls, Heathers, and The Love Witch.
 The fun script and perfect cast bring forth a rare moment in film where about every delivery hits the sweet spot.
-It's blend of sex, snark and secrets make it The Craft for a Gen-Z audience.
+Its blend of sex, snark, and secrets make it The Craft for a Gen-Z audience.

 Forbidden Fruits releases in theaters March 27th 2026.